michael-lin01/MKS21X-FinalProject/README.md

 To begin the game...
 - Resize the terminal to be at least 68 x 36 size (as in 68 across and 36 down) so the visuals will work correctly.
 - The command line to begin the game from the terminal is 'java -cp lanterna.jar:.
 TerminalClass'
-- If you want to go into "dieRollManipulate" mode, a mode that is used to debug but also if you want to control the die rolls you receive, then do 'java -cp lanterna.jar:.
+- If you want to go into "dieRollManipulate" mode, a mode that allows you to control the die rolls you receive, then do 'java -cp lanterna.jar:.
 TerminalClass dieRollManipulate' in the terminal instead.

 - Press Space to roll the dice.
     -If in dieRollManipulate mode, you have to Press Tab immediately after this to increment the number